devpi/devpi/doc/quickstart-pypimirror.rst

     Collecting simplejson
     Installing collected packages: simplejson
     Successfully installed simplejson-3.8.2
+    You are using pip version 8.1.1, however version 8.1.2 is available.
+    You should consider upgrading via the 'pip install --upgrade pip' command.

 Let's uninstall it::

     $ pip uninstall -y simplejson
     Uninstalling simplejson-3.8.2:
       Successfully uninstalled simplejson-3.8.2
+    You are using pip version 8.1.1, however version 8.1.2 is available.
+    You should consider upgrading via the 'pip install --upgrade pip' command.

 and then re-install it with ``easy_install``::